La Habra Heights, California: Education

 There are no schools within the La Habra Heights city limits.
 Students are served by Lowell Joint School District, La Habra City School District and the Fullerton Joint Union High School District, a small portion of the city next to the city of Whittier off west road is zoned to Whittier Union High School District and East Whittier City School District.
 Students who live west of Hacienda Boulevard are directed to El Portal and Macy Elementary Schools (both in La Habra) and Rancho-Starbuck Intermediate School (in unincorporated East Whittier).
 Students who live east of Hacienda Boulevard and the small unincorporated section of Los Angeles County north of Arbolita Drive are directed to Walnut, Ladera Vista, El Cerrito and Arbolita Elementary Schools (all in La Habra) and Washington Middle School (in La Habra).
 Most students who live in La Habra Heights are directed to La Habra High School and Sonora High School (both in La Habra), though a small portion of homes off West Road are zoned to schools in the city of Whittier, which includes La Serna High School, Granada Middle School (in unincorporated East Whittier), and Murphy Ranch Elementary school.
 Students who live near the border of Hacienda Heights attend schools in the Hacienda La Puente Unified School District.

 Parks and recreation

 The community has one park "The Park" located on Hacienda Road, which is the center of community events.
 The city of La Habra Heights host the annual Avocado Festival.
 Community organizations such as The La Habra Heights Improvement Association host Music in the Park, Halloween Haunt, Breakfast with Santa, and the Easter Egg Hunt for the community.
-Highland Riders promote wholesome family equestrian recreation, education, fellowship and sportsmanship.
-We work to achieve this by providing equestrian sport and educational activities, and conducting horse shows, trail rides and other riding contests.
+Highland Riders host equestrian sport and educational activities.
 There is a gymnasium for basketball, volleyball, and a stage.
 Also, horse riding arena and practice corral.
 The Park offers a playground for kids, a Gazebo, and picnic tables.